hatched-tom/sane-reset-css/README.md

   IE10/11, as they don't support `all: unset`
 - Tested using https://github.com/cbracco/html5-test-page

-It is 231 bytes larger than the most popular reset file;
+Only 20% larger than the most popular reset file;
-but achieves much more 🌈
+but achieves so much more 🌈